MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 - Role assignments

 > [!CAUTION]
-> If you copy to a Dataverse environment, all artifacts related to Customer Insights - Data from existing installations are removed.
+> Don't use the [Copy an environment operation](/power-platform/admin/copy-environment#copy-an-environment-1) in Power Platform admin center if you have Customer Insights - Data installed in the target environment, because that operation removes all artifacts from the existing installation.
+You can't recover any deleted data.

 ### Set up a copied environment